 Regular Cubical Agda code can import code that uses --erased-cubical.
-Regular Cubical Agda code can also be imported from code that uses --erased-cubical, but names defined using Cubical Agda can only be used if the option --erasure is used.
-In that case the names are treated as if they had been marked as erased, with an exception related to pattern matching:
+Regular Cubical Agda code can also be imported from code that uses --erased-cubical, but names defined using Cubical Agda are treated as if they had been marked as erased, with an exception related to pattern matching:

-Matching on a non-erased imported constructor does not, on its own, make Agda treat the right-hand side as erased
+Matching on a non-erased imported constructor does not, on its own, make Agda treat the right-hand side as erased.